 Although smug and irritating, the phrase “working smarter, not harder” deftly explains investing in four words.
 It’s about paying out money today in order to (ideally) receive a bigger payback in the future.
 You choose a commodity that should increase in value over time, so that in the future it will pay you back more that you put in.

 There’s a whole ream of different ways to invest your money.
-You can invest in stocks, bonds, companies, real estate, of mutual funds, to name just a few.
+You can invest in stocks, bonds, real estate, or mutual funds, to name just a few.

 3. Is investing risky?